Skip to main content

 • Growth Hormone Secretagogues (GHS) ∞ Peptides like Ipamorelin and Hexarelin mimic the hormone ghrelin and act on a different receptor in the pituitary (the GHS-R1a receptor).
 This action also stimulates GH release and, importantly, Ipamorelin does so without significantly affecting cortisol or prolactin levels, making it highly selective.

 The combination of a GHRH analog with a GHS, such as CJC-1295 with Ipamorelin, creates a powerful synergistic effect, leading to a significant and sustained release of GH that mimics the body’s natural nocturnal pulse.
 By restoring this key hormonal event, these peptides deepen slow-wave sleep, enhance physical recovery, and reinforce the body’s natural circadian timing.
-The body learns to associate with this vital restorative process once again.
+The body learns to associate deep sleep with this vital restorative process once again.

 Comparative Mechanisms of Sleep-Modulating Peptides